sokcheng/Kitsuchan-NG/COMMANDS.md

 ### Aliases: unload-extension
 Disable the use of an extension.

+Only the bot owner can use this.

 ## unban
 Unban all users mentioned by this command.

+Requires both the user and bot to have `ban_members` to execute.

 ## unblock
 ### Aliases: ublock
-Unblocking commands. (e.g. unblock user)
+Unblocking commands (e.g. unblock user).

+Only the bot owner can use this.

 ## what
 What?